80MHz bandwidth with LimeSDR-Mini and GQRX [![Build Status](https://travis-ci.org/gasparka/spectrogram.svg?branch=master)](https://travis-ci.org/gasparka/spectrogram)

 Works on RaspberryPi:

 _**Notes:** Current draw was around 1.25A@5V.
-5’ TFT-Display created some noise in the spectrogram, this was fixed by using HDMI display.
-Later allowed much higher resolution, which caps the CPU when the spectrogram is running full-screen._
+5’ TFT-Display created some noise in the spectrogram - this was not a problem with HDMI display.
+OTOH HDMI supports higher resolution, which may cap the CPU if GQRX window is too big (updating the waterfall is expensive)._

 ### Remote usage